webarch-coop/ansible-role-onlyoffice/README.md

 ### onlyoffice_documentserver_version

 The version of the `onlyoffice-documentserver` Debian package to be installed and pinned.
-This is set to prevent unuxpected updates breaking production servers as this role sometimes needs updating for new versions of ONLYOFFICE.
+This is set to prevent updates breaking production servers as this role sometimes needs updating for new versions of ONLYOFFICE.

 ### onlyoffice_local